code-423n4/docs/awarding/incentive-model-and-awards/README.md

     - 50% of their share of the Z pool is refunded to sponsor
 - Dark Horse awards are distributed using C4’s ranked curve.

+If a warden earns the Dark Horse achievement for a competition, they are immediately eligible for Zenith Researcher (ZR) status.
+(This only applies to individual wardens -- not to wardens competing as part of a team.)
+The warden must be a [Certified contributor](https://docs.code4rena.com/roles/certified-contributors) in good standing, and a positive community contributor.

+**Caveats**:

+- Warden must be in good standing, a positive community contributors, and fully KYC'd

 ### Specific edge cases:

 - If no lead ranks outside the top `n`, no Dark Horse bonus is awarded.